 Lab Grades: The lab portion will make up 20% of the final course grade.
 You are encouraged to keep good report (answer) sheets during laboratory session.
-Lab reports are due the following week.
+Laboratory reports are due at the beginning of the next lab.
+Late lab reports will be deducted 15 points for each day the report is late.
 Labs cannot be made-up, but the lowest lab grade will be dropped.
 Failure to attend a lab will result in a lab grade of zero and a missed lab grade will not be dropped unless prior arrangements to miss that lab have been made.